OpenDataServices/iati-activity-matcher/README.md

 Currently this makes a bunch of assumptions that happen to be true of certain datasets:
 * Only version 2.01 and later data is supported
 * There is no currency conversion.
 Transactions must be in the same currency to be matched by value.
+* If there are multiple titles texts, they are concatenated.
+This means multilingual titles may not match well.

 ## Installation